MarcoYou/MarcoYou.github.io/_posts/2020-12-04-01-Portfolio-Theory-Basics.md

 where \\(\lambda _M \\) is unknown.

-This relation containes both first-order moment and second-order moment anticipations of investors.
+This relation contains both first-order moment and second-order moment anticipations of investors.
 We now have to determine what is this unknown \\(\lambda _M \\).

 **First Big Step:**